Christof/vim_tips/vim_tips.md

 store anything.
 This could also be a used in the example below.

 A yank does not only put the content into the unnamed register but also in the yank register `"0`.
-This is helpfull when replacing something with the last yanked content, because delete overwrites the unnamed register.
+This is helpful when replacing something with the last yanked content, because delete overwrites the unnamed register.
 Example: